calebh/dihash/README.md

 # Dependencies
 - Python 3
 - NetworkX: https://networkx.org/
 - pynauty: The main repository now supports computing orbits, which means using a forked version is no longer necessary.
 See https://github.com/pdobsan/pynauty for more details.
-Note that when we installed pynauty with pip3, we had to run `pip install --no-binary pynauty pynauty` since the default binary gave segmentation faults.
+Note that when we installed pynauty with pip3, we had to run `pip install --no-binary pynauty pynauty` since the default binary gave segmentation faults. pynauty does not seem to have Windows support, which means that Linux/Unix is a requirement for this library as well.

 # How to Use
 The primary graph hashing algorithm has the following definiton: